iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 | Mode   3  - NIC1 - inbound  | NIC1 IP                  | {Internet}               | Rules   for outbound traffic from NIC1 in Secret Vnet              |
 | Mode   3  - NIC1 - outbound | *                        | NIC1 IP                  | Rules   publishing specific services on NIC1 in VNetVNet           |

-The rules above are for example only, you need to carefully consider rules order to make sure that rules opening from Mode 1 do not affect, for instance, traffic in Mode 2 and 3, since tha same firewall is used for all networks.
+The rules above are for example only.
+You need to carefully consider the rules' order to ensure that rules opening from Mode 1 do not affect traffic in Modes 2 and 3, since the same firewall is used for all networks.

-This also show benefits of the option of using NSG when you cannot full trust the firewall configuration.
+This also shows the benefits of using NSG when you cannot fully trust the firewall configuration.

 ### Network Security Groups

 In Traditional and Native security modes,

-- NSG management is delegated to application owners so they can control the traffic for their applications on their own.
-These NSGs are attached at the NIC level to the respective virtual machines.
+- NSG management can be delegated to application owners so they can control their applications' traffic independently
+- NSGs are attached at the Subnet level.
+Attaching NSGs to individual NICs is not encouraged due to overkill management complexity and overlapping functionality with personal firewalls.
+- If required, NSGs can be managed centrally via code or 3rd party solutions like AlgoSec
+- Use of ASG is encouraged to simplify and organise NSGs, where possible (several services like load balancer IPs are not able to use ASG)

 In MicroSeg Security Mode,

-- A single NSG created for each spoke VNet.
-- The same NSG is applied to all subnets in the VNet
-- The central team manages NSG
-- 3rd party solutions can be used to centrally manage multiple NSGs
-  - The last rule in NSG is to block any incoming traffic.
-- Outbound traffic is not filtered on the NSG level.
-It can be filtered on the Hub Firewall level, if necessary.
-- Any rules allowing communications between applications or for incoming traffic should be done with ASG, where possible (and load balancer IPs where not possible to use ASG)
+- Use of NSGs does not make a lot of sense, since the Firewall already filters all traffic, unless you need additional protection and logging on top of the Firewall

 ### Application Security Groups